davidolivefarga/advent-of-code-2023/day5/README.md

 1. Generate the seed ranges from the input.
 2. Preemptively sort the input maps (this will be important for the range mapping logic, as you will see later).
-3. Starting with the seed ranges, use all maps to start them to other kind of ranges until we have the location ranges.
+3. Starting with the seed ranges, use all maps to map them to other kind of ranges until we have the location ranges.
 4. Find the minimum location by grabbing the start of all location ranges and getting the smallest one.

 The complicated stuff happens in Step 3, but I added comments in the code to facilitate its comprehension.